 Keep in mind that you should use a thicker layer to avoid constantly re-applying.

 Can you use tung oil on teak wood?

-In case you’re looking for non-toxic, food-safe oil for teak, tung oil will suit your needs perfectly.
+It provides a rich, warm finish that highlights the natural grain patterns of teak.
+And in case you’re looking for non-toxic, food-safe oil for teak, tung oil will suit your needs perfectly.

 Can you put tung oil over teak oil?